-Based on the VSNU/NFU guidelines, as well as Dutch law and the University’s employment contract, the UG patent (or broader: Intellectual Property) policy focuses on two main issues:
+Based on the VSNU/NFU guidelines, as well as Dutch law and the University’s employment contract, the joint UG/UMCG Intellectual Property policy focuses on two main issues:

 - Public recognition.
-UG wishes to be visible on patent publications as (one of the) applicant(s) in those cases where the invention was (partly) the work of UG inventors.
+UG/UMCG wish to be visible on patent publications as (one of the) applicant(s) in those cases where the invention was (partly) the work of UG/UMCG inventors.
 This is highly relevant for our reputation, PR, and rankings.

 - Reasonable financial compensation.
-If a patent is transferred or out-licensed to a third party, UG requests a competitive compensation, negotiable on a case-by-case basis
+If a patent is transferred or out-licensed to a third party, UG/UMCG request a competitive compensation, negotiable on a case-by-case basis

-All research, license, and patent transfer agreements are assessed accordingly by the legal department, before being submitted to the Board for signing.
+All research, license, and patent transfer agreements are assessed accordingly by the legal department, before being submitted to the UG/UMCG Boards for signing.